 What is obesity?

-According to CDC,overweight is a condition of excessive fat deposits in the body,whereas obesity is a chronic complex multifactorial disease defined by excessive fat deposits that can impair health and quality of living.According to WHO, obesity and overweight can be measured in terms of BMI(Basal metabolic Index), a simple index of weight to height, calculated as weight(kg) divided by square of height(mts).
-On the basis of BMI, obesity can be classifed as normal from 18.5 to 24.9, categorised as overweight if more than 25, obese if more than 30 and grouped as morbid obese if more than 40.
+According to the CDC, overweight is a condition of excessive fat deposits in the body, whereas obesity is a chronic, complex, multifactorial disease defined by excessive fat deposits that can impair health and quality of living.
+According to WHO, obesity and overweight can be measured in terms of BMI(Body metabolic Index), a simple index of weight to height, calculated as weight(kg) divided by the square of height(mts).
+Based on BMI, obesity can be classified as normal from 18.5 to 24.9, categorised as overweight if more than 25, obese if more than 30, and grouped as morbidly obese if more than 40.

 Is obesity really a health burden?

-In 2009, 23.2% of world’s adult population was overweight and 9.9% was obese.
-In 2015, this number increased to 1.9 billion and 609 million adults overweight and obese respectively.
-Over 39% of world’s population obesity rate have increased in all ages and both genders irrespective of geographical locality, ethnicity or socioeconomic status.
+In 2009, 23.2% of the world’s adult population was overweight, and 9.9% was obese.
+In 2015, this number increased to 1.9 billion and 609 million adults were overweight and obese, respectively.
+Over 39% of the world’s population obesity rate have increased in all ages and both genders, irrespective of geographical locality, ethnicity or socioeconomic status.
 And this number is going to increase by 2030.
-According to world obesity federation, India is the third highest percentage of obese person including 12% men, 40% women.
-Kerala being the highest state with 65.4% obesity, Punjab 62.5%, Delhi 59%, MP 25%, Jharkhand 23%.
+According to the world obesity federation, India has the third-highest percentage of obese people, with 12% men, 40% women.
+Kerala has the highest state with 65.4% obesity, Punjab has 62.5%, Delhi 59%, MP 25%, and Jharkhand 23%.
 As per NFHS-5, 6.4% women and 4% men aged between 15-49 years are obese.
-As per Lancet, a medical journal, it have been estimated that 380 crore people, over half of adults globally,74.6 crore over 1/3rd of childern and adolescent worldwide will be overweight and obese by 2050.Thus, obesity and overweight is an important clinical and public health burden worldwide.
+As per The Lancet, a medical journal, it has been estimated that 380 crore people, over half of adults globally,74.6 crore over 1/3rd of children and adolescents worldwide will be overweight and obese by 2050.
+Thus, obesity and overweight are an important clinical and public health burden worldwide.

 What causes obesity?

-What obesity can do to our body?
+What can obesity do to our bodies?

 Is obesity treatable?